 Incorporate Value of Travel Time and Travel-Time Reliability

-Weris worked closely with the VDOT leadership team, TransCore (prime contractor), and other stakeholders, including VDOT GEC contractors, via workshops to review different operational scenarios and dynamic pricing strategies to maximize throughput and, at the same time, meet desired traffic speeds and level-of-service targets.
+Weris worked closely with the VDOT leadership team and other stakeholders, including VDOT General Engineering Consultant (GEC) contractors, via workshops to review different operational scenarios and dynamic pricing strategies to maximize throughput while meeting desired traffic speeds and level-of-service targets.